 Messages from the government/ Chain of Command

-- Click here to watch a video recorded by the First Sea Lord on the Royal Navy’s response to for all sailors, marines and RFA personnel.
+- Click here to watch a video recorded by the First Sea Lord on the Royal Navy’s response to for all sailors, marines and RFA personnel (April 2020).

-- The Second Sea Lord and Fleet Commander have personally addressed Naval Service Families and you can read the message in full here.
+- The Second Sea Lord and Fleet Commander have personally addressed Naval Service Families and you can read the message in full here (March 2020).

 - Families are encouraged to sign up to the Royal Navy Forum to receive the latest updates from the Chain of Command.

-- The Naval Service Family & People Support (NS FPS) have extended their open hours to support Service families in this challenging time.
-Please click here for their contact details and opening times.
+- The Royal Navy Family & People Support (RN FPS) have extended their open hours to support Service families in this challenging time.
+Please click here for their contact details.

-- The My Navy app now has a COVID-19 update and all Royal Navy personnel are requested to log in and register their status on the My Navy App.
+- All Royal Navy personnel are requested to log in and register their status on the My Navy App.